contaware/git-docs-notes/README.md

   git push -d <remotename> <remotebranchname>
   ```

-  Hint: if deleting a branch from a remote interface like GitHub, call `git fetch` with the `-p` prune option to remove the branch's remote-tracking references.
+  Hint: if deleting a branch from a remote interface like GitHub, call `git fetch` with the `-p` prune option to remove the branch's remote-tracking reference.

 - Rename: